Frequently Asked Questions

 You can, if they are related issues.
 However, because hypnosis requires a complete focus of attention it is better to concentrate on one problem at a time.
 People wishing to lose weight (for example) would be given suggestions for nutritional motivation and exercise.
 People wishing to stop smoking (for example) who are afraid of doing so in case they gain weight can be helped with the correct approach.

 It depends on the issues that need to be addressed.
 Smoking cessation normally requires a single session which would cost €200 for a weekday appointment.
 Weight loss programs vary depending on the individual client.
-Therapies for fears, phobias, anxiety and other personal issues are charged at €85 per hour, average sessions last 2 -3 hours.
+Therapies for fears, phobias, anxiety and other personal issues are charged at €85 per hour, usually two sessions of one to one and one half hours.
 Where the client requires multiple sessions, these can be purchased in advance with an agreed discount.